elad12390/GPT-SearchEngine/readme.md

 ## Support

-For any issues or questions, please contact our support team at [support@example.com](mailto:support@example.com).
+For any issues or questions, please create a ticket on our [support page](https://example.com/support).

 ## License